sodapopcan/sodapopcan/README.md

 🔍 I'm currently open to new opportunities.
 I highly value participating in collaborative environments.

-🟢 My little green boxes down there only represent my public contributions.
+🟩 My little green squares down there only represent my public contributions.

 🥊 I am not, in fact, a boxer from an 80s video game.